FloTheSysadmin/VSHG/README.md

 if you made 5.2*10^31 operations ).
 That would be increadybly time consuming .
 It would take ~ 9,6*10^9 Years for the strongest supercomputer at the time .
-And on the encryption side : cracking an AES256 key takes 2^254,4 operations .
+And on the encryption side : cracking an AES256 key takes 2^254,4 operations . gpg uses the maximal iteration of 65011712 .
+Argon2 uses 150 rehash iterations and 20 iterations per hash with argon2i .
+Finally is uses an argon2d value with 1200 internal iterations

 Why should I use VSGH ?
 -----------------------
 * It is more easy to use than GPG core .
+* Can encrypt folders by turning them into Zip files .
 * Someone that doesn´t have VSHG does not really have a chance of cracking the password .
 * True random 12 byte salt
 * choosable Iteration count .
 * choosable Salt .
+* choosable Keyfile .
-* Secret Iteration option .
+* True random Keyfile .
+* Very good resistance to side channel attacks ( eg . timeing attacks ).
+* Very resistent towards GPU based attacks
 * Can guarantee security even with relatively weak passwords ( > 5 charakters )
   ( if you have enough Iterations )
 * Autodetection of Salt + Iteration count for each file .
 * Military standard AES-256 encryption instaed of the gpg standard CAST5 encryption .
+* Uses the gpg s2k mode 3 + sha512 with the maximum count of 65011712 .
-* Erases Original file securely
+* Erases Original file securely .